 - Spray your doughnut tray with non stick spray.
 You could also use cooking oil or melted coconut oil and grease using kitchen paper.

 - Add your flour, salt, sugar and baking powder to a bowl and mix.

-- In a separate bowl whisk your almond milk, eggs, oil and vanilla extract.
+- In a separate bowl whisk your almond milk, eggs (or flax eggs), oil and vanilla extract.
 Add this to your dry ingredients and mix well.